 In pursuit of their mission, King and Zimberg believe that honesty and clear intention are integral to success and growth.
 Chlo & Co Dance strives to manifest these beliefs in each project they pursue.

-Courtney King and Chloë Zimberg (Chlo & Co Dance CV) met in 2012 and have been dancing and making work ever since.
-They started performing together in pieces by Scott Wells, Eli Nelson, detour dance, Fog Beast and Rachael Lincoln through the University of San Francisco Performing Art's & Social Justice Program.
-In 2014 they made their first dance film while living abroad in Paris and Bologna.
-Since then, they have continued to make dance films as well as live works performed in the Bay Area and along the West Coast at The Contemporary Jewish Museum, the LEVYDance Salon, SAFEhouse Art's and with Doré Dance Company.
-Chlo & Co Dance produces the Drove, which takes place twice a year and brings together Bay Area artists for an evening of curated work.
-Courtney and Chloë strive to create work that is aesthetically dynamic, physical, and that continues to respond to new questions and challenges.
+Courtney King and Chloë Zimberg (Chlo & Co Dance CV) attended the University of San Francisco and met through the Performing Arts and Social Justice program.
+They have performed together in pieces by detour dance, Dore Dance Company, Fog Beast, Rachael Lincoln, Eli Nelson, and Scott Wells.
+In 2014 they made their first dance film, Bleu, while living abroad in Paris and Bologna.
+Since then, they have continued to make dance films as well as live works performed in the Bay Area and along the West Coast.
+They have had the pleasure of presenting their work at The Contemporary Jewish Museum, the Joe Goode Annex, the LEVYsalon, Little Boxes Theater, and SAFEhouse Art's.
+Chlo & Co Dance produces Drove, which takes place twice a year and brings together Bay Area artists for an evening of curated work.

 Contact Chlo & Co Dance with any questions, feedback, or performance opportunities.
 Email Courtney King, firstname.lastname@example.org, and Chloë Zimberg, email@example.com.
 We are available for commission work and welcome new experiences and challenges.